-- Keeping with its biennial cadence, Hendrix published a public corporate social responsibility (CSR) report.
-To support ongoing and upcoming sustainability initiatives, the company hired its first dedicated sustainability analyst. - One of Hendrix's initiatives for 2023 was a focus on its supply chain, implementing holistic supply chain management across all business units to increase utilization, reduce destruction costs, and improve the security of supply. - The company improved its hatchability rate, decreasing waste, as well as the volume of feed.
+- Keeping with its biennial cadence, Hendrix published • From an employee perspective, Hendrix began a public corporate social responsibility (CSR) report. a process of engagement with the top 80 members To support ongoing and upcoming sustainability of the organization.
+The company also updated its initiatives, the company hired its first dedicated Leadership Committee to include representation by sustainability analyst.
+Human Resources, as well as other countries beyond its Netherlands headquarters. - One of Hendrix's initiatives for 2023 was a focus on its supply chain, implementing holistic supply chain management across all business units to increase utilization, reduce destruction costs, and improve the security of supply. - The company improved its hatchability rate, decreasing waste, as well as the volume of feed.
 Hendrix utilizes business intelligence tools to monitor feed usage and hatchability statistics, fostering ongoing optimization of its operations. - The company's Sustainable Access to Poultry Parent Stock to Africa (SAPPSA) program continued to provide farmers in Africa with improved genetics of tailored breeds that perform well for the local needs and environmental pressures of the region.